Apply now and save $75! App fee waived for ALL Spring II applicants!

 Overall Job Outlook

-The U.S. Bureau of Labor Statistics projects that employment of accountants and auditors will grow 10% from 2016-2026, faster than average.
+The U.S. Bureau of Labor Statistics projects that employment of accountants and auditors will grow 5% from 2024-2034, which is considered faster than average.
+This steady demand reflects the ongoing need for skilled financial professionals to support regulatory compliance, risk management and strategic decision-making across industries.

 Learn more about Eastern Washington University’s online MBA program with an Accounting Concentration.